What is the Bonner Leaders Program?

 How are students chosen for the Bonner Program?

 We promote and publicize the program every spring and summer.
-Applications for the program are reviewed yearly, usually in March and August, for acceptance in the fall semester.
-Most new students are incoming first-year students, although some rising sophomore students are invited to join in the spring of each year.
+Applications for the program are reviewed yearly, usually in March and August, for students to begin in September.
+Most new Bonner Leaderes are incoming first-year students and rising sophomores.
 Students are chosen based on financial need, history of volunteer service and community engagement, and potential for leadership growth in the program.

 How are placements determined for students?

-Students choose their own placements.
-Choices are often in part determined by their interests, experience, major, location and schedule of the organization, and advice of the Bonner coordinator.
+Students choose their own placements from a list of established community partners.
+Choices are often in part determined by their interests, experience, major, location and schedule of the organization.
 Community partners also interview students and express preferences around students placed at their organizations.

 What type of job would I have if I were to become a Bonner Leader?